pgsql-io/dbcompare/README.md

 `dbcompare.conf` file can be used to change settings e.g. Oracle and PostgreSQL connection information.

+## Options

+`dbcompare` utility provide multiple command line options to facilitate the user.

+### schemas (-s)
+This option can be used to specify multiple schemas e.g. -s schema1 schema2 s3.

+### verbose (-v)
+Use this option to show the background activities e.g. SQL queries with time stamp.

 ## Run

 The utility can be executed on unix/linux as following i.e.